This Week In UCLA Basketball

 For the contest, Farmar made eight of 11 field goals (.727), was perfect from three-point range (2-2) and sank all seven of his free throws attempts.
 Farmar's game-high 25 points were the most scored by a UCLA freshman since Jason Kapono scored 27 points twice during the 1999-2000 season.

-TEAM STATISTICS - In UCLA's eight-game stats, the Bruins have held their opponents to .438 from the field, .274 from the three-point line, have outrebounded their opponents (36.2/30.4) and limited their opponent's scoring to 69.0 points a game.
+TEAM STATISTICS - In UCLA's 12-game stats, the Bruins have held their opponents to .455 from the field, .312 from the three-point line, have outrebounded their opponents (37.1/31.3) and limited their opponent's scoring to 71.8 points a game.

-The Bruins have three players averaging in double scoring figures (Dijon Thompson 17.6, Jordan Farmar 12.8, Arron Afflalo 12.5).
-In the victory over WIU, the Bruins had five players in double scoring and four players in double scoring in the wins over Pepperdine, UC Irvine and CSU.
+The Bruins have three players averaging in double scoring figures (Dijon Thompson 17.5, Jordan Farmar 13.2, Arron Afflalo 10.7).
+In the victories over Washington, WSU, Oregon and WIU, the Bruins had five players in double scoring and four players in double scoring in the wins at Pepperdine, UC Irvine and CSU.

-STARTING FRESHMEN - UCLA started four freshmen at Michigan State (forward Josh Shipp, center Lorenzo Mata and guards, Arron Afflalo and Jordan Farmar) and the Bruins started three freshmen vs. Pepperdine - forward Josh Shipp and guards, Arron Afflalo and Jordan Farmar.
+STARTING FRESHMEN - UCLA started four freshmen at Michigan State (forward Josh Shipp, center Lorenzo Mata and guards, Arron Afflalo and Jordan Farmar) and the Bruins started three freshmen at Washington/WSU/ Oregon/atOregon State/Michigan/Pepperdine - forward Josh Shipp and guards, Arron Afflalo and Jordan Farmar.

 For most of the 1998-99 season, the Bruins started three freshmen - forwards, JaRon Rush and Jerome Moiso, along with center Dan Gadzuric, with sophomore guards, Baron Davis and Earl Watson (in the first two games of that season, the Bruins started four freshmen - Rush, Moiso, Gadzuric and Matt Barnes, along with Watson/Davis missed the first four games of that season because of a knee injury (that required surgery) suffered the previous season during the NCAA Tournament).